princejothan/PRINCE-PORTFOLIO/README.md

 ## GRAPHIC DESIGNS WITH COREL DRAW

-As a graphic designer, I leverage CorelDRAW for its exceptional capabilities in vector graphic design.
+As a creative and brand manager with Adobe Photoshop, I leverage CorelDRAW for its exceptional capabilities in vector graphic design.
 This tool enables me to produce high-quality, scalable graphics that are essential for creating flyers, illustrations, and marketing materials.

 In a recent project for Elite Solar, I created a design that not only captured the essence of their brand but also increased their visibility in the market.
 My design workflow includes: